avjaarsveld/avjaarsveld.github.io/_posts/2015-10-15-Useful-Rails-Stuff.md

 rails generate scaffold need_tag name:string tagable:references{polymorphic}
 ```

-# Setup Rails with Tests
+# Setup a new Rails app with Tests

 I don't need to do this very often, so when I do there is always something I need to look up.
 So time to make some notes...